Find eclectic exhibits and fashion icons in Paris

 The two-hour-and-16-minute Eurostar journey from Gare du Nord to London’s St Pancras International station gives you time to relax, ready for more cultural immersion.
 Book into Standard Premier to ensure you have more legroom and no weight restrictions on luggage – you’ll also be given a light meal onboard.
 Just ensure you arrive at least 45 minutes before departure; so, tear yourself away from that last world-class artwork in time.

 Make use of London lates

 Head straight to one of London’s many galleries and museums.
 Most are open daily until 5pm or 6pm, so you’ll have a few hours to explore the world-class works and artefacts.

-Be reminded of objects from your childhood at Kensington’s Design Museum, as you encounter toys, computers and everyday items laid out in stylish displays.
-Make sure to check out the shop for unique items.
+Be reminded of objects from your childhood at Kensington’s Design Museum, as you encounter toys, computers, and everyday items laid out in stylish displays.

 Alternatively, visit lesser-known galleries full of private collections.
 Stop by the Wallace Collection for picture-perfect displays of 18th and 19th-century art acquired by the Marquesses of Hertford; or head west to Chelsea’s Saatchi Gallery to ogle contemporary works.

 If you’re in London on a Friday, you’ll also be able to make use of “lates” (late openings) at many venues.